search icon

 How Tax Reform Changes Alimony and Lawsuit Tax Obligations

-The Tax Cuts and Jobs Act made significant changes to the deductibility of alimony and personal lawsuit recoveries, which could have a big impact on tax liability for freelancers who divorce or are involved in personal lawsuits.
+The Tax Cuts and Jobs Act made significant changes to the deductibility of alimony and personal lawsuit recoveries, which could have a big impact on tax liability for people looking to divorce or those who are involved in personal lawsuits.
 Here’s what you need to know.

-Before the TCJA’s reform of the tax code, alimony payments meeting tax law requirements could be deducted by the payer on their federal income tax return while the recipient of such payments reported them as taxable income.
+Before the TCJA’s reform of the tax code, alimony payments meeting tax law requirements could be deducted by the payer on their federal income tax return.
+Meanwhile, the recipient would report alimony payments as taxable income.
+Both payer and payee could find that these payments had a substantial impact on their adjusted gross income for the year under the previous law.

-Starting in 2019, alimony payments are no longer tax deductible and recipients of them no longer have to include them in their taxable income.
+Starting in 2019, alimony payments (sometimes called spousal support or spousal maintenance payments) were no longer tax deductible and recipients of them no longer had to include them in their taxable income.
 This applies to divorces executed after Dec.
-31, 2018 or modified after this date if the modified agreement specifically states that the new tax rules shall be applied to these alimony payments.
+31, 2018 (or divorces that are modified after this date, provided the modified written separation agreement or divorce agreement specifically states that the new tax rules shall be applied to these alimony payments).

 In addition, child support payments or payments to divide the marital property are also treated as nondeductible personal expenses for the payer and tax-free payments for the recipient.